hashgraph/hedera-local-node/README.md

 - Ensure to use Docker Compose version 1.29.2 on macOS, due to known bug in Docker Compose V2.
 - Ensure the `gRPC FUSE for file sharing` and `Use Docker Compose V2` settings are disabled in the docker settings.

+Note: The image may look different if you are on a different version
 ![docker-compose-settings.png](docker-compose-settings.png)

 - Ensure the following configurations are set at minimum in Docker **Settings** -> **Resources** and are available for use